How are super execs thinking through investment governance?

 This, the CEOs said, is crucial given an asset manager’s transition from profit-focused funds management to member-centric superannuation can be “culturally confronting”.

-“Each fund must adopt an individualised approach to internalisation, which balances the key person risk, cost, and timeframes associated with establishing and maintaining internal investment functions against the members’ best interest,” the notes stated.
+“Each fund must adopt an individualised approach to internalisation, which balances the key person risk, cost, and time frames associated with establishing and maintaining internal investment functions against the members’ best interest,” the notes said.

 Opportunities to learn from investment managers in structuring and operating their business, such as implementing technical standards, were identified.

-Looking at liquidity risk, which came to the fore following the COVID early release scheme, the CEOs said liquidity stress testing needs to be “more substantive”, with consideration for “extreme scenarios”.
+Looking at liquidity risk, which came to the fore following the COVID-19 early release scheme, the CEOs said liquidity stress testing needs to be “more substantive”, with consideration for “extreme scenarios”.

 Given some funds have historically used their MySuper portfolios to manage liquidity, discussions looked at the potential impact of that practice on MySuper returns and the need for “careful management of member equity”.